RaydanAridiCS/aegis/README.md

 ```

 #### Watch Command

-Monitors a directory for file changes and automatically re-encrypts when modifications are detected.
+Monitors a directory for file changes and logs all modifications with detailed diff information.
+Creates both detailed and basic log files in a `logs/` directory.

 ```bash
 aegis watch [directory]